 - Rest the turkey: Remove the turkey from the oven, position on a serving platter, loosely cover with heavy foil, and let rest for 30 minutes before carving.
 The temperature of the turkey will continue to rise (2-4 degrees) during the resting period.
 This critical step ensures that the juices of the bird redistribute themselves evenly into the flesh.
 If you skip this step, your turkey may be under cooked and the juices will flow out onto the plate when you carve the bird.

 - Prepare the turkey gravy: While the turkey is resting, pour off fat from the roasting pan and discard.
 Deglaze pan with 1 cup of Brown Poultry Stock, scraping the bits off the bottom of the pan, strain, and then proceed as described in Thanksgiving 24-Hour Turkey Gravy.

-- Carve and serve the turkey: It’s not difficult but does take a little practice.
+- Carve and serve the turkey: It’s not difficult to carve a turkey, but does take a bit of practice.
 Check out this Alton Brown video on how to carve your turkey.

 Trader Joe’s features fresh and fresh brined turkeys from farms in Minnesota, California and Pennsylvania.

 The turkeys are described as all natural, which Trader Joe’s website defines as “minimally processed with NO artificial ingredients, no antibiotics or growth hormones, and a diet of 100% vegetarian feed.”